 Where the Money Is

-With vanilla buy to lets, your income can be made in one of two main ways, which is why many investors use it as a pension plan and why it can work well for this.
+With vanilla buy to lets, your income can be made in one of two main ways, which is why many investors use property as a pension plan and why it can work well for this.

 The first is with the rental income.